samparkewolfe/Sound_Control/README.txt

 	Organise subpatch objects.

 Generate Instrument:
-	Reminder to plug in sensors
+	Reminder to plug in sensors (DONE)

 CAMERA
 Stop mirroring of the camera.
+(DONE)
 Get the leap out of the drop down menu.

 GRANULATOR